Apr 18, 2017 | Atlanta

 CHHS Seminar: Innovation in Public Impact Research Across Georgia Tech

-Join the Georgia Tech Center for Health & Humanitarian Systems (CHHS) for a presentation and discussion with faculty across campus on new research and technology relating to resilience, social impact, public health, international development, and other topics.
+On April 19th, the Georgia Tech Center for Health & Humanitarian Systems (CHHS) brought together faculty across campus to present new research and technology relating to resilience, social impact, public health, international development, and other topics.

-Learn about research, project-based courses, and internships taking place at the Center for Quality Growth and Regional Development, Computing for Good (C4G) at the College of Computing, the Serve Learn Sustain Initiative (SLS), Data Science for Social Good, and the Enterprise Innovation Institute (Ei2), as well as related partnerships with local and federal government and organizations around the world.
+Professors Catherine Ross, Margaret Wagner Dahl, and Ellen Zegura shared research, information on new project-based courses, and internships taking place at the Center for Quality Growth and Regional Development, Computing for Good (C4G) at the College of Computing, the Serve Learn Sustain Initiative (SLS), Data Science for Social Good, and the Enterprise Innovation Institute (Ei2), as well as related partnerships with local and federal government and organizations around the world.

 Dr. Catherine Ross (http://catherine.ross.gatech.edu/)